donatorsky/go-validator/README.md

 **Applies to:**

+- `nil`: passes.
-Any value.
-Passes only when a value is of array type or its pointer, any length and element type.
+- `any`: passes only when a value is of array type or its pointer, any length and element type.

 **Modifies output:**